xuanthu01/school-management-littlelives/README.md

 $ npm run start:prod
 ```

-Then, goto http://localhost:3000/api with OpenAPI Swagger
+Then, goto http://localhost:3000/api to explore the API documentation

 ## Test